gruvin/telesoarer/README.md

 The board is about 44.2 x 16mm -- though the pizeo section can be chopped off and remote mounted, to give a board just 26x16mm.

 In fact, the entire point of this little project was to get a nice small footprint, without all the crazy wires needed for off-the-shelf Fr-Sky telemetry modules, for example.
 This thing is tiny.

-I already had the lost model alarm portion [todo: add link to that].
+I already had the lost model alarm portion from my [lostmodel project](https://github.com/gruvin/lostmodel), here on GitHub.

 So, I took that, upgraded the ATmega88P an ATmega328P to get more Flash and changed the firmware from GCC/Makefile to Arduino IDE, just to make it a little easier for others, really.
 One does still need to use an Atmel programmer however, since I didn't include the extra few components to allow the Arduino IDE uploader thingy to work.
 Space savings, you know! ;-)